-Prices: Commodity price risk management is supervised by a Risk Management Committee, which includes Finance and Trading departments' Senior Management.
-Non-commodity price risk management is carried out by the Finance Department under policies approved by the Board of Directors.
-The Finance Department identifies and evaluates financial risks in close co-operation with the Group's operating units.
-During the year ended on 31 December 2020, the Group entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.
-The Group also entered into a derivative transaction to hedge the cash flow risk arising from the re-acquisition of the CO2 certificates disposed in December 2020, in time to fulfil its obligation as part of the EUA scheme.
+Prices: The Group is exposed to the risk of fluctuations in prevailing market prices.
+Commodity price risk management is supervised by the Supply and Trading Department.
+Non-commodity price risk management is carried out by Group Finance under policies approved by the Board of Directors.
+Group Finance identifies and evaluates financial risks in close co-operation with the Group's operating units.
+During the year ended on 31 December 2021, the Group entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.
+The Group has also entered into derivative transactions to hedge the cash flow risk arising from the fluctuation in EUA (CO2 certificates) pricing, in order to fulfil its obligation as part of the EUA scheme.